 According to the Forrester research firm, the global market for RPA services will hit $7.7 billion in the year 2020 and is expected to grow to $12 billion in 2023.
 RPA finds a significant interest in the healthcare sector in North America and Europe.
 Automation is likely to increase in North America, Europe, Asia Pacific during the period 2020-2026 to exceed $300 million revenue by 2025 as per a report by Infoholic Research.

-However, as per the Research and Markets reports, the RPA market in India is expected to grow at a compound annual growth rate (CAGR) of 20 per cent from 2019-2025.
-Though, the Indian market lags behind North America and European regions, as per the reports, but still the Indian subcontinent region is weighed as a favourite destination for RPA market growth in the near future as many RPA vendors are planning to enter and establish themselves in the Indian market.
+However, as per the Research and Markets reports, the RPA market in India is expected to grow at a compound annual growth rate (CAGR) of 20 percent from 2019-2025.
+Though, the Indian market lags behind North America and European regions, as per the reports, but still, the Indian subcontinent region is weighed as a favorite destination for RPA market growth in the near future as many RPA vendors are planning to enter and establish themselves in the Indian market.

 RPA in the healthcare sector is driven by increasing demand for many aspects like improving the treatment cycle, speeding up the account settlement process, effective claim management, simplifying patient appointment scheduling and many more and, RPA vendors are focusing on building best intelligent automation bots to deal with dynamic business scenarios.

 Q. In a country like ours, how feasible is it to implement RPA in the healthcare segment?
 How do frontline healthcare workers see it?